 South Main Street began its existence in 1646, when the first wooden cart bridge was built at or near the Choate Bridge.
 Maps from the 1800’s show South Main Street continuing on today’s County Road, which was an ancient way by which foot-travellers from the south and east forded the river near the present pedestrian footbridge.
 From Boston to Portland it became the Bay Road and after crossing the River it wound up the hill to North Main St. and High Street.

 Wood’s Lane as it was originally known, became Merrifield’s Lane, later Fruit St, and is once again Woods Lane.

 The former Cable Hospital sits on Windmill Hill, and below it at the intersection of Essex and County Roads sits an ancient boulder with the inscription “Parting Paths.”

 Mill Street: Access to the mill was gained through the present Union Street.

 Saltonstall Street is named after the town’s first miller, but was named Winter Street in the Village Maps from the 1800’s.

-A crooked foot-way led from Depot Square, through the Hammatt St. parking lot across Farley brook (now buried underground), crossing today’s Central Street and continuing up the hill turned sharply to the right, entered North Main Street.
+A crooked foot-way led from Depot Square, through the Hammatt St. parking lot across Farley brook (now buried underground), then on Wilde’s Court, crossing today’s Central Street and continuing up the hill turned sharply to the right, entered North Main Street.
 This way to the meeting house for settlers in the northwest section of the town was known as Pindar’s Lane.
 The upper end of it still exists as Loney’s Lane, but it ends on Warren Street, named after the engine and firehouse which were once located there.